 That little tidbit aside, United 93 is still a very powerful film.
 Instead of tastelessly layering Hollywood cheese or fakery onto the proceedings, it simply stands back and allows us to view them as they rapidly unfold, and the effect is just as devastating as helplessly watching a slow-motion car crash from afar.
 Even when the flight’s passengers finally do rebel against their captors, the flash of catharsis this brings is still marked by overwhelming sadness at the grim fate they, as well as everybody else in or near those four unlucky planes, ultimately meet.

 United’s haunting documentary realism extends all the way to the filmmaking, which resembles an early Safdie Brothers film (particularly their 2012 short The Black Balloon) far more than something released by a major studio like Universal.
 The film’s shaky, claustrophobic handheld style, instead of feeling gimmicky or flashy, ground everything in a way a glossy Hollywood production never could, as do the strong performances, surprisingly low budget (only $15 million), and hauntingly minimalist score.

 I’m not saying a glossy Hollywood production about 9/11 would inherently be bad.
-In fact, in the very same year United was released, the Nicolas Cage-starring World Trade Center, despite probably being coated with the cloying schmaltz I absolutely can’t stand, got fairly positive reviews, so it admittedly could be effective in its own way.
+In fact, in the very same year United was released, the Nicolas Cage-starring World Trade Center, despite probably being coated with the kind of cloying schmaltz I absolutely cannot stand, got fairly positive reviews, so it admittedly could be effective in its own way.
 At the end of the day, though, it’s still the raw, basic approach United 93 takes that will stick with me the most, and no amount of feel-good sappiness will do anything to change that.